-- 1 the company is in the UK
+- 1 the university is in the UK?

-- 2 this is the webpage
+- 2 this is a webpage?

-- 3 the type of transmission standard your browser must use to access the data
+- 3 the type of transmission standard your browser must use to access the data?

-- 4 this points to the computer where the webpage is stored
+- 4 this points to the computer where the webpage is stored?

-- 5 this is where the webpage is stored in the computer
+- 5 this is where the webpage is stored in the computer?

-- 6 this is a company
+- 6 this is a university?

-- 7 this is a Web file
+- 7 this uses the Web service?